-Detailed information is available by visiting www.sc4.edu/securityreport.
+Detailed information is available by visiting SC4's website.

 SECURITY ESCORTS

 Anyone uncomfortable with walking to their vehicle or to another building may request an escort from Campus Patrol.
 It is advised that you call ahead of time to make necessary arrangements.